phnaharris/winit/CONTRIBUTING.md

   4. The new commit in the branch is tagged `v0.2.0`
   5. The version is pushed to crates.io
   6. A GitHub release is created for the `v0.2.0` tag
-  7. On master, the version is bumped to `0.2.0`, and the CHANGELOG is updated
+  7. On master, the version is bumped to `0.2.0`, and the changelog is updated

 When doing a patch release, the process is similar:
   1. Initially, the version of the latest release is `0.2.0`
   2. Checkout the `v0.2.x` branch